-Town officials are preparing to begin construction on the new high school as early as the end of the month while reaction continues to pour in following the Department of Environmental Protection’s ruling that was announced early this week.
+Town officials are preparing to begin construction on the new high school as early as the end of the month while reaction continues to pour in following the that was announced early this week.

-A July 27 deadline looms as another appeal is possible, but in the meantime officials are ready to move forward with the installation of artificial field turf and the demolition of the gymnasium as soon as possible.
+A July 27 deadline looms as another appeal is possible, but in the meantime officials are ready to move forward with the installation of and the demolition of the gymnasium as soon as possible.

 “I’m just hopeful we can put all of these issues behind us and go forward with building a quality project for the students,” said Town Manager Michael Caira.
 “To me, it’s inevitable that there is going to be a high school project at this site.
 Any further delay is not going to stop the project, it’s just going to hurt the project.”

 The 10-day filing period closes at the end of the business day next Friday, but Caira said it’s possible a potential appeal would not be received by the following Monday if it were sent that day.
 So by July 30, the Town Manager expects to know what the construction timeline will look like.

 Suzanne Sullivan was one of the members listed in the previous 10-resident appeal.
 As a member of the Headwaters Streamteam, she was concerned with some of the wording in the plans approved by the Conservation Commission.

 But Sullivan said the Superseding Order of Conditions that was issued by DEP addresses all of the group’s concerns.
 As a result, she said she does not plan on appealing the project this time around.